Roms

 For multi-disc games, follow these steps.

-3. Then create a .m3u file that matches the name of the folder created in step one.
+file that matches the name of the folder created in step one. - Edit the

-4. Edit the .m3u file by adding the relative path to each disc's cue file, one file per line.
+file and add the relative path to each disc's .cue file, one file per line.

 NextUI will automatically launch the CUE file instead of navigating into the folder when selected.